8 Tips to Achieve Self-Empowerment

 Tip 2: There is a direct connection between the brain and the gut.
-Our thoughts and experiences directly affect both therefore, addressing both in healing is vital.
+Our thoughts and experiences directly affect both, therefore, addressing both in healing is vital.
 By now you probably know how important your gut health is to your overall health.
-If not, you need to!
-80 percent of your immune system is in your microbiome, your body’s bacteria, which help your body with just about every process, including helping you to digest your food, think clearly and even maintain a healthy weight.
+If not, you need to be aware of the connection!
+Eighty percent of your immune system is in your micro-biome, your body’s bacteria, which helps your body with just about every process including helping you digest your food, think clearly, and even maintain a healthy weight.

 Tip 3: Listen to what your body is telling you.
 Listening to your body is the easiest way to create health daily.
 Ideally you will listen to your body before dis-ease sets in.
 If you are already experiencing symptoms, pay attention to what they are telling you.
 Acknowledge that you may need to make some changes.
 Allow space for your emotions to surface and be released.

 Tip 4: Be still and feel the peace.
-The power of prayer and meditation absolutely adds healing and circulation to the brain, gut and heart.
-The health benefits of a daily meditation practice are significant, including decreased cortisol, weight loss, decreased anxiety, lower heart rate, and even less pain.
-So basically any health condition that is worsened by stress – which is all of them! – can be helped with meditation.
-Your meditation practice does not have to be a long or involved.
-Just sitting with your eyes closed or slightly open and focusing on your breath for ten minutes in the morning and ten minutes before you go to bed will benefit your health.
+The power of prayer and meditation absolutely generate healing and add circulation to the brain, gut, and heart.
+The health benefits of a daily meditation practice are significant including decreased cortisol, weight loss, decreased anxiety, lower heart rate, and even less pain.
+So basically, any health condition that is worsened by stress – which is all of them – can be helped with meditation.
+Your meditation practice does not have to be long or involved.
+Simply sitting with your eyes closed or slightly open and focusing on your breath for ten minutes in the morning and ten minutes before you go to bed will benefit your health.

 Tip 5: Give yourself a permission slip to be who you truly are meant to be.
 When you give yourself permission, you are trusting yourself to make choices.
 There is an all-knowing consciousness inside you, at all moments, guiding you toward your highest good.
 This includes what medical tests or procedures are best for you.
 The more you can connect with this guidance, and the more you listen to it, the easier it will be to give yourself permission.

 Tip 7: Keep Relaxing Your Brain.
 The brain has to have glucose and oxygen for healing and survival.
-Daily deep breathing and watching blood sugar levels are a must.
-Deep diaphragmatic breathing brings increased amounts of oxygen into your lungs and helps to give your body more vital energy.
-Belly breathing massages your internal organs and helps improve digestion.
+Daily deep breathing and watching blood-sugar levels are a must.
+Deep diaphragmatic breathing brings increased amounts of oxygen into your lungs and helps to provide your body with more vital energy.
+Belly-breathing massages your internal organs and helps improve digestion.